Bukhansan National Park

 1

-"Bukhansan Ui StationTake the Ui-Sinseol LRT line to the final stop and use Exit 2",
+Bukhansan Ui StationTake the Ui-Sinseol LRT line to the final stop and use Exit 2

 2

-"Park Access RoadWalk uphill for fifteen minutes along the road lined with outdoor gear shops",
+Park Access RoadWalk uphill for fifteen minutes along the road lined with outdoor gear shops

 3

-"Information CenterPass the visitor center to locate the main gate and trail maps",
+Information CenterPass the visitor center to locate the main gate and trail maps

 4

-"Trailhead SelectionFollow the clear signage toward the Baegundae peak or the fortress walls"
+Trailhead SelectionFollow the clear signage toward the Baegundae peak or the fortress walls

+The journey to the peak begins well before you see the forest.
 After leaving Bukhansan Ui Station, you face a 1.5-kilometer uphill walk through a neighborhood of outdoor equipment stores and restaurants.

-This paved stretch takes about 20 minutes; many hikers choose to take a short taxi ride from the station to the park’s main gate to save their stamina for the steep granite trails ahead.\n\nOnce you reach the trailhead, the path is clearly marked, but the terrain becomes rugged quickly.
+This paved stretch takes about 20 minutes; many hikers choose to take a short taxi ride from the station to the park’s main gate to save their stamina for the steep granite trails ahead.

+Once you reach the trailhead, the path is clearly marked, but the terrain becomes rugged quickly.
 You will not find a ticket booth as entry is free, but you may experience delays at the narrow wooden stairs and cable-assisted sections near the summit.
+On busy days, these bottlenecks can add 30 minutes or more to your total hiking time.

-Sturdy hiking boots are essential for safety, as standard sneakers often lack the necessary traction for the vertical cable sections." } ]
+ImportantGranite slopes make up most of the trail and can be extremely slippery.
+Sturdy hiking boots are essential for safety, as standard sneakers often lack the necessary traction for the vertical cable sections.

 Practical limits & what to bring

+Bukhansan is a rugged granite mountain featuring steep inclines and rocky terrain.
 The final ascent to peaks like Baegundae involves navigating narrow paths with steel cables, which is not suitable for strollers, wheelchairs, or those with significant mobility issues.

+There are no lockers or cloakrooms located inside the park or at the trailheads.
 If you have luggage, use the automated lockers at Bukhansan Ui Station (Ui-Sinseol Line) or Gupabal Station (Line 3).
 Prices for lockers range from 2,000 KRW to 8,000 KRW depending on size and duration.

-Strollers are not permitted on the trails and there is no secure area to leave them at the park gates.\n\nTip: Ensure your footwear has excellent traction.
-The smooth granite surfaces are slippery even in dry conditions, and proper hiking shoes are the most important piece of gear for this terrain." }
+TipEnsure your footwear has excellent traction.
+The smooth granite surfaces are slippery even in dry conditions, and proper hiking shoes are the most important piece of gear for this terrain.

 Location and what's nearby